Alex Pritchard: Sunderland

+Birmingham City

+On 1 February 2024, Pritchard signed for Championship club Birmingham City for an undisclosed fee on a two-and-a-half-year contract.
+The move reunited him with Tony Mowbray, under whose management he had played at Sunderland.
+By the time he recovered from a calf injury sustained on debut, Mowbray had taken medical leave, and a further calf strain added to a surfeit of midfielders meant he took little part in Birmingham's unsuccessful relegation battle.

+Sivasspor

+Pritchard signed for Turkish Süper Lig club Sivasspor on 1 July 2024; the fee was undisclosed.

 International career

 On 27 May 2013, Pritchard was named in manager Peter Taylor's 21-man squad for the 2013 U20 World Cup.
 He made his debut on 16 June, in a 3–0 pre-tournament friendly win over Uruguay.
 He made two appearances in the group stage of the U20 World Cup, against Chile and Egypt.
 Pritchard received his first call into the U21 squad on 28 August 2014 and made his debut in a 1–0 2015 European U21 Championship qualifying victory over Lithuania on 5 September, coming on for Nathan Redmond after 79 minutes.
 Pritchard made his first U21 start on his fourth cap, starting in a friendly versus France on 17 November.
 He was replaced by Danny Ings at half time during the 3–2 defeat.
 In mid-December, Pritchard received a 2014 England U21 Player of the Year award nomination.

 Personal life

 Pritchard was born in the village of Orsett, and grew up in Thurrock, Essex.
 He attended Belhus Chase Specialist Humanities College in Aveley prior to signing for West Ham United.